Skye Sweetnam: 2009–present: Sumo Cyco

-Sweetnam began working on new music in 2009 and formed a new band, Sumo Cyco, a four-piece heavy metal and punk rock band that opened for Hollywood Undead in Toronto in April 2011.
-Sweetnam now went by the name Sever, which was her current alter-ego.
+In 2009, Sweetnam began working on new material and formed Sumo Cyco, a four-piece alternative metal and punk rock band, adopting the stage name Sever.
+The band made their live debut opening for Hollywood Undead in Toronto in April 2011.

-As of July 2012, Sumo Cyco has released six singles: "Mercy", "Limp", "Interceptor", "Danger", "Loose Cannon", and a cover of Oingo Boingo's "Who Do You Want to Be?".
-With each new song, Sumo Cyco would direct and put together their music videos for their YouTube channel which, as of July 2022, has received over seven million views.

-On June 9, 2012, Sweetnam posted a video on her YouTube channel that promised that new material would eventually be released.

-In April and May 2014, Sumo Cyco toured Ireland and the UK after performing at Indie Week Ireland.
-Then, on June 10, 2014, they released their debut album, Lost in Cyco City, in Canada.

-On March 10, 2015, Sumo Cyco announced that they had signed with TKO (The Kirby Organization) Booking Agency, known for its representation of hard rock and metal acts, for worldwide representation.
+In April and May 2014, Sumo Cyco toured Ireland and the United Kingdom after performing at Indie Week Ireland.
+Their debut album, Lost in Cyco City, was released on June 10, 2014 in Canada.
+In 2015, the band signed with TKO (The Kirby Organization) Booking Agency for worldwide representation.

-Sumo Cyco released their second album, Opus Mar, in 2017.

-In January 2020, the band announced they had signed a deal with Napalm Records.
-They released their third album, Initiation, through Napalm Records on May 7th, 2021.
+Sumo Cyco's second album, Opus Mar, followed in 2017.
+In January 2020, the band signed with Napalm Records, which released their third album, Initiation, on May 7, 2021.
+Their fourth album, Neon Void, was released independently in October 2025 and received positive reviews from outlets including Blabbermouth.net and Dead Rhetoric.